 Even if you have time for all of the other methods of testing, I recommend building ad hoc testing into your project because, in my experience, it helps combat tunnel vision.
 Test plans and designs are made based on what the developers plan to do, and these can work great when not tested on a larger scale.
 Ad hoc testing ensures that you take a much more holistic approach to testing to catch the things that are far more likely to be missed by other types of testing.

-If you’re looking for a platform that allows for a variety of testing types, including ad hoc testing, check out the Sofy free trial above.
+If you’re looking for a platform that allows for a variety of testing types, including ad hoc testing you can get a demo with Sofy today.
 You’ll find that allows for ad hoc testing and a lot more (like testing on real devices)—and all in a single platform, helping you keep your team as organized and as efficient as possible.

 Disclaimer: The views and opinions expressed above are those of the contributor and do not necessarily represent or reflect the official beliefs or positions of Sofy.